LukePappa/Ourism/text.md

 Outwardly, one in Absolute Prayer remains still, eyes closed, head bowed, and silent.
 Inwardly, there is perfect attunement to the divine essence of existence that is God.
-Union with God is one's true purpose.
+Such union is one's true purpose.